 They are safe to exercise machinery for the joints.
 They are recommended than running which can increase the risk to a knee, hip or ankle injuries because the feet absorbs the most fo the body weight as you cycle.

-None is better when it comes to staying fit; they are just different machine.
+None is better when it comes to staying fit; they are just different machines.
 The elliptical, however, is more tasking, because it involves the whole body, while the stationary work out the lower body while sitting.

 Stationary bikes are great for older people who want to stay fit.
 Also, there are cases wherein knee rehabilitation, the elliptical is not recommended.